 Nearly 50% of Americans have experienced a form of gum disease at least once in their lives.
 Periodontal disease is progressive and can be curbed with quick enough dental intervention.

 When people discover gum disease, they are often distraught and discouraged about dental treatment.
 However, as with many diseases, there are ways to intervene and salvage the situation before it’s too late.
 Keep reading to find out how.

 Also referred to as gum disease, periodontal diseases are typically caused by infections or inflammation of the gums and bone surrounding and supporting the teeth.
 This serious gum infection can damage the gums and destroy the jawbone if not diagnosed and treated quickly.

 How Can You Stop Periodontal Disease From Progressing?

 Gum is a progressive disease that begins with mild symptoms and slowly presents in more severe ones.
-Although devastating, periodontal disease can be stopped and prevented from progressing further.
+Although devastating, can periodontal disease be stopped and prevented from progressing further?
 You can prevent periodontal disease from progressing by noticing symptoms early enough, getting treated, and maintaining proper oral hygiene post-treatment.